Silver Labradors are a relatively new color of Labrador Retriever that has become more popular in the last few decades.

 (This article may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Learn more)

-As Labradors have maintained the top position on the dog breed popularity chart for the last 30 years, colors and varieties that were once very rare are now being seen more frequently.
+As Labradors have maintained the top position on the dog breed popularity chart for the last 30 years (though they were just outranked in 2022 by the French Bulldog!) colors and varieties that were once very rare are now being seen more frequently.

-What were once considered unusual or uncommon colors, such as fox red Labs, white Labs, and silver Labradors are now becoming more common in addition to the strong popularity of the three main colors.
+What were once considered unusual or uncommon colors, such as fox red Labs, white Labs, and silver Labradors are now becoming more common in addition.
+The three main colors are still by far the most popular though!

 One of those emerging colors is the silver Labrador, which has a diluted “d” gene that causes their shiny silver coat color.